juji-io/datalevin/doc/server.md

 preparation, query parse, change listening, and so on, they are handled on the client side, which is the same as in the local embedded mode.
-For example, our recent added feature of [transactable entity](#entities-with-staged-transactions-datalog-store) works the same in either embedded or server mode, without needing any code changes.
+For example, our recent added feature of [transactable entity](https://github.com/juji-io/datalevin#entities-with-staged-transactions-datalog-store) works the same in either embedded or server mode, without needing any code changes.

 Compared with the peer architecture of Datomic®, where peers receive all the